 The end?
 Well, just about.
 There’s one thing WoW has done perfectly that no one in the industry has yet to match or surpass: art implementation and animation.

-For all the things other MMOs try to rip from WoW, they’ve all failed to understand the colossal impact smooth animations and character […]
+For all the things other MMOs try to rip from WoW, they’ve all failed to understand the colossal impact smooth animations and character control have on immersion […]

 Previous Article in the Series – WoW Exposed VII